Inshore waters and strong winds

 - Sea state

-- Slight or moderate, becoming slight later.
+- Slight becoming moderate, occasionally rough later.

 - Weather